 - Salaries and on-costs for personnel who perform the project or activities that support the project.
+See Appendix A for more information regarding anticipated roles and commitment required.
 Note that while salary overheads are eligible, organisational/institutional overheads are not eligible. - Subcontractor costs are eligible for advisory purposes only.
-The use of subcontractors for other purposes are not eligible expenditure as a goal of this program is to enhance aged care workforce capability. - Consumables required for the project but excluding those deemed to be for broad general use. - Costs for publication and dissemination of outputs and outreach activity. - Costs supporting stakeholder participation in co-design activities where this is related to the project. - Equipment, hardware and software specifically required for Project Phase 4 (implementation stage), which will need to be justified in the Phase 4 Proposal.
+The use of subcontractors for other purposes are not eligible expenditure as a goal of this program is to enhance aged care workforce capability. - Consumables required for the project but excluding those deemed to be for broad general use. - Costs for publication and dissemination of outputs and outreach activity. - Costs supporting stakeholder participation in co-design activities where this is related to the project. - Equipment, hardware and software specifically required for Project Phase 4 (implementation stage), which will need to be justified in the Phase 4 Implementation plan.